ra-develop/flutter_app_template/README.md

 The template of a Flutter project.

-## Getting Started
+## Short descriptoin

 This project is the initial template for the Flutter application with authentication example, geolocation and upload of open weather information using the REST API
-It is based on clean architecture and uses modular extensible structure.
+It is based on clean architecture and uses modular extensible structure to implemting any features.
+This is project has test covers for the network and local data storage services.

 Integrated plugins:
 1. [Riverpod: A reactive caching and data-binding framework](https://pub.dev/packages/riverpod)